Growth Diagrams and Minuscule Polygon Configurations in the Affine Grassmannian: Proof of Proposition

-If for every $\alpha\in[i_k,j_k]$ a box is not added to the $\alpha$ part of $\lambda$, then the break path of face A across these gaps is horizontal.
-Then the special cases cannot occur at any of the strips with index in $[i_k,j_k]$.
-Thus the strips remain the same after every shave, so that no box is removed from $\mu$ to give $\rho$.
+If $\nu_k=\lambda_k$ for every $k\in[i_l,j_l]$, then the break path of face A is horizontal across the strips $i_l$ to $j_l+1$.
+The special cases of the proposition cannot occur for any of these strips, so their weight labels remain the same after every shave step.
+This gives $\rho_k=\mu_k$ for all $k\in[i_l,j_l]$ as desired.